ahernanzl/pyClim-SDM/README.md

 **License:** GNU General Public License v3.0

 **Citation:** Hernanz, A., Correa, C., García-Valero, J. A., Domínguez, M., Rodríguez-Guisado, E., & Rodríguez-Camino, E. (2022).
 Statistical downscaling in the Tropics and Mid-latitudes: a comparative assessment for generating regional information on climate change.
-Journal of Climate.
+Journal of Applied Meteorology and Climatology.
 Submitted.
 ___

 pyClim-SDM is a software for statistical downscaling of climate change projections with the following utilities: